If we’re really better than our competitors, we can beat them and win market share, right? So why buy a competitor’s store when we can build our own?

 Competitor battles take a toll on all market participants and the market as a whole.
 Price wars create unrealistic customer expectations and often depress prices long term.
 When competition gets nasty, competitors damage each other’s reputations and leave deep scars in a local market.

-If a competitor is already in place and the pieces are a reasonably good fit, buying him can be a shortcut to increased profits.
+When competitors are already in place and the pieces are a reasonably good fit, retail acquisitions can be a shortcut to increased profits.

 Some store owners haven’t thought about selling but would gladly entertain the idea if presented.
 Others would like to sell but don’t want to advertise and don’t know how to find a buyer.
 And some haven’t bothered looking because they feel no one would be interested.

 Many have fought long and hard for small returns and are tired of the battle; if they saw a way out, they’d likely take it.
 Others have faced recent frustrations in personnel, banking, taxes, supplier relationships, key customers, sales declines, or any of the myriad other challenges of retailing; they’d welcome the opportunity to turn their problems over to someone else.

 Even when a store owner decides to retire, he typically takes years to get around to it; a simple exit plan accompanied by a check might be all the encouragement he needs.

 When an owner is willing to sell his store, it’s almost always because the store is losing money.
 He’s tired, running out of cash, and has lost hope.
 (That’s the meaning of “I'm just ready to do something else.”)

 He’d like to just walk away but he’s responsible for a lease and needs to liquidate his inventory and other assets.
 He’d love to find a buyer who will simply take it all off his hands so he can move on.